dyhes/zulip/docs/production/email-gateway.md

 1. Set up IMAP for your email account and obtain the authentication details.
    ([Here's how it works with Gmail](https://support.google.com/mail/answer/7126229?hl=en))

-1. Configure IMAP access in the appropriate Zulip settings:
+1. Configure IMAP access in the appropriate Aloha settings:

    - Login and server connection details in `/etc/zulip/settings.py` in the email gateway integration section (`EMAIL_GATEWAY_LOGIN` and others).
    - Password in `/etc/zulip/zulip-secrets.conf` as `email_gateway_password`.

-1. Test your configuration by sending emails to the target email account and then running the Zulip tool to poll that inbox:
+1. Test your configuration by sending emails to the target email account and then running the Aloha tool to poll that inbox:

    ```
    su zulip -c '/home/zulip/deployments/current/manage.py email_mirror'